sw704e21/dmiai/README.md

 <h2>Use cases</h2>
 Below you can find the four different use cases for the  DM i AI event, the cases are listed by their difficulity. <br>
-Within each use case, you find a description together with a template that can be used to setup an API endpoint. <br> The API endpoint will be used for submission and is required.
-Emily can help with setting up the API, but you should feel free to set them up on your own.
+Within each use case, you find a description together with a template that can be used to setup an API endpoint. <br> The API endpoint will be used for submission and is required. <a href="https://github.com/amboltio/emily-cli">Emily</a> can help with setting up the API, but you should feel free to set them up on your own.
 The requirements for the API endpoints are specified in the respective use cases. <br> <br>
 <a href="https://github.com/amboltio/DM-i-AI/tree/main/wheres-waldo">Case 1: Where's Waldo</a> <br>
 <a href="https://github.com/amboltio/DM-i-AI/tree/main/movie-reviews">Case 2: Movie Rating Prediction</a> <br>
 <a href="https://github.com/amboltio/DM-i-AI/tree/main/racing-game">Case 3: Racing Track Simulation</a> <br>